• Skip to primary navigation

 Inheriting online assets, need to plan well

-October 5, 2009 Leave a Comment
+October 5, 2009 by BG Mahesh Leave a Comment

 Digital assets are a reality today.
 Most of us are accustomed to physical assets (movable and immovable) but today’s world is very different.
 We have email, social media, digital locker, subscription (online media) accounts.
 Who gets to access them after you die?